Last Updated on January 30, 2026 by George Pavlopoulos

 Verspätung: The delay.
 Very useful (and very unpleasant).

-Train travel is among the most environmentally friendly transportation means.
+Train travel is among the most environmentally friendly modes of transportation.
 If you visit Germany, traveling by train is by far the best option.
-The Deutsche Bahn has an impressive fleet, and despite some delays, it’s a reliable company.
+Deutsche Bahn has an impressive fleet and, despite some delays, is a reliable company.
 I always suggest booking your tickets in advance to find the best prices.

-So, I hope that you found this guide about train travel in Germany useful.
+I hope you found this guide to train travel in Germany useful.
 If you have any questions, please do not hesitate to ask me in the comments below.
-Enjoy your German train journey!
+Enjoy your German train journey.

 More about Germany: The ultimate travel guide to Berlin, Gropiusstadt, Berlinale guide, Frankfurt layover guide